changmw/chang-cantontese-input/ingres4gl/readme.txt

 carry CLP employees from Hung Hom Railway Station to it's Tuen Mun Power Plant via Tuen Mun Highway.
-Back then, the railway system of MTR hadn't been extended to Tuen Mun yet, so cars and buses were the only way for Tuen Mun residents to reach
-Kowloon and Hong Kong Island.
+Back then, the railway system of MTR hadn't been extended to Tuen Mun and Yuen Long yet.
+So cars and buses were the only way for Tuen Mun residents to reach Kowloon and Hong Kong Island.